 The student will use the extensive facilities for joint fabrication, microstructural characterisation and testing in the Oxford Centre for Applied Superconductivity (CfAS) to develop materials, and state-of-the art facilities at the nearby Siemens manufacturing facility for measuring the high current persistent behaviour of superconducting joint to evaluate the engineering performance of contacts, including their tolerance to background magnetic fields.
 This project will give a student interested in the field of applied superconductivity the opportunity to become expert in the fundamental properties of practical superconductors and to apply this understanding to develop an engineering solution to a real industrial problem.

-This is a 4-year EPSRC Industrial CASE studentship in conjunction with Siemens Heathineers and will provide full fees and maintenance for a student who has home fee status (this includes an EU student who has spent the previous three years (or more) in the UK undertaking undergraduate study).
-Candidates with EU fee status are eligible for a fees-only award, but normally would have to provide funding for their living costs from another source such as personal funds or a scholarship.
-The stipend will be at least £17,009 per year.
+This is a 4-year EPSRC Industrial CASE studentship in conjunction with Siemens Heathineers and will provide full fees and maintenance for a student who has Home/Republic of Ireland or Islands fee status.
+The stipend will be at least £17,285 per year.
 Information on fee status can be found at http://www.ox.ac.uk/admissions/graduate/fees-and-funding/fees-and-other-charges.